angharadstell/global_n2o_inversion/README.md

 Rscript -e "testthat::test_local()"
 ```

-If you have downloaded the intermediates/ results (see section above) and correctly changed the config.ini to have the correct paths, all the tests should pass.
+If you have downloaded the intermediates/ results (see section above) and correctly changed the config.ini to have the correct paths, all the tests should pass (apart from one which needs the obspack data to be downloaded, which you can either ignore or download the data).

 ## Getting started
 A good place to start might be tutorials/wombat_intermediates.ipynb which goes through how I create all the WOMBAT intermediates from the GEOSChem runs.
 To run all of this tutorial, you will either need your own set of GEOSChem runs or contacted me to get my set.
 However, the tutorial intermediates are included in the easily downloadable intermediates/ results data, so you can still examine the intermediates.
 Even without the raw GEOSChem runs this is useful script to look at, because it contains descriptions of all the variables in the WOMBAT intermediates.